 The leadership of tomorrow is facing many challenges.
 However, few of these have the scope and impact of global climate change and environmental degradation.
-Recent reports from the Intergovernmental Panel on Climate Change (IPCC) and the White House have given dire warnings about rapid global climate change due to human activities.
-Such reports have become a regular feature of the news, and have been met with ambitious targets within the EU and abroad for reducing greenhouse gas emissions and carbon footprints, increasing energy efficiency and renewable energy.
-Despite strategies to establish good governance and co-operation, it remains to be seen whether international eff orts can stave off the worst effects of climate change and preserve valuable ecosystems and biodiversity.
+Recent reports from the Intergovernmental Panel on Climate Change (IPCC) have given alarming information about global climate change due to human activities.
+The adoption of the Paris Agreement confirms that the international community is ready to take action.
+Ambitious targets now need to be set and maintained by the law to reduce our carbon footprint and increase the use of renewable energy.
+However, it remains to be seen whether international efforts can stave off the dangerous effects of climate change and preserve valuable ecosystems and biodiversity.

-The first challenge in combating environmental deterioration is a legal one.
-Changing the way governments regulate business and the economy, establishing international consensus, creating targets for environmental protection and enforcing existing regulation while navigating issues like human rights and varying national agendas requires visionary and optimistic people capable of working at the epicentre of a complex and ever-evolving set of issues.
-The International Environmental Law programme is designed for students with the goal of working within the development of supranational environmental law, as policy and decision-makers in governments and businesses, for NGOs in the field of environmental law and sustainable development, as consultants, researchers and academics, or as corporate lawyers and barristers.
+Strong legal frameworks are needed to combat environmental deterioration.
+Changing the way governments regulate business and the economy, and establishing international legal approaches that enforce environmental protection and regulation are paramount.
+Navigating human rights and varying national agendas requires visionary and optimistic people capable of working at the epicentre of a complex and ever evolving set of issues.
+The International Environmental Law programme is designed for students whose goal is to work within the development of supranational environmental law, as policy and decision-makers in governments and businesses, for NGOs in the field of environmental law and sustainable development, as consultants, researchers and academics, or as corporate lawyers and barristers.

 At the heart of the climate change issue

-You will have one person responsible for your programme, who will guide you through the application process and the preparation of your stay abroad.
-The programme coordinator will sign you up for classes, arrange housing and order insurance (if applicable), as well as organise the airport pick up and the introduction programme.
+You will have one person responsible for your programme, who will guide you through the application process.
+The programme coordinator will sign you up for classes.
 You can contact your coordinator with any question you might have.

-The total workload for January Programmes is 36 class hours, during which time students earn 7.5 ECTS.
-How ECTS transfer back depends on your home university or college.
-Generally a 5 - 6.5 ECTS course is the equivalent of a full semester course (3 American credit hours).
+The total workload for January programmes is 36 class hours, during which time students earn 7.5 ECTS credits.
+How ECTS credits transfer back depends on your home university or college.
+Generally, a 5 - 6.5 ECTS course is the equivalent of a full semester course (3 American credit hours).

-Maastricht University uses the European-wide ECTS (European Credit Transfer System) credits to measure academic progress.
+Maastricht University uses the European-wide ECTS (European Credit Transfer System) to measure academic progress.

 High academic standard

-CES programmes are designed for enthusiastic and intellectually curious students dedicated to expanding their academic horizons while abroad.
+CES programmes are designed for enthusiastic and intellectually curious students dedicated to expanding their academic horizons.
 To ensure that students do well, CES offers extensive academic advising, workshops and regular monitoring.
-Maastricht University uses Problem-Based Learning (PBL), a student-centered teaching approach.
+Maastricht University uses Problem-Based Learning (PBL), a student-centred teaching approach.
 Small groups of students (12-15) work on academic or practical cases prepared by their professors.
 Faculty act as guides to students who are in charge of their own learning and are expected to be committed, active and self-motivated.

-Make yourself marketable to your future employer by studying abroad.
-The knowledge and skills you aquire beyond the classroom translate seemlessly to the workforce.
-A proven track record for being culturally sensitive, independent and proactive makes you a much more valuable candidate for employement, as does having a wider worldview and a deeper understanding of international affairs and global issues.
+Make yourself marketable to your future employer by completing an international study programme.
+A proven track record for being culturally sensitive, independent and proactive makes you a much more valuable candidate for employment, as does having a wider worldview and a deeper understanding of international affairs and global issues.

-Complete and submit the online application form and send all additional information mentioned below via email/regular mail to your coordinator.
-Your CES coordinators will contact you within a week after receiving your application and additional information to assist you in the registration process and the preparations for your stay in Maastricht.
+Complete and submit the online application form incl. all additional information.
+Your CES coordinators will contact you within a week after receiving your application to assist you in the registration process.

 Additional required information